Bybit's Ben Zhou Bridges The Path To Web3 - Insights On Fintech's Future At Tbilisi Silk Road Forum

-(MENAFN- Media OutReach Newswire) DUBAI, UNITED ARAB EMIRATES - Media OutReach - 30 October 2023 - Bybit , the world's third most visited crypto exchange, announced that its co-founder and CEO, Ben Zhou, was a featured panelist at the 4th Tbilisi Silk Road Forum .
-The event, held under the theme "Connecting Today, Resilient Tomorrow" in Tbilisi, Georgia, on October 26 and 27, brought together global leaders to explore the dynamic landscape of fintech and cryptocurrency in rising economies.
+DUBAI, UNITED ARAB EMIRATES - Media OutReach - 30 October 2023 - Bybit , the world's third most visited crypto exchange, announced that its co-founder and CEO, Ben Zhou, was a featured panelist at the 4th Tbilisi Silk Road Forum .
+The event, held under the theme 'Connecting Today, Resilient Tomorrow' in Tbilisi, Georgia, on October 26 and 27, brought together global leaders to explore the dynamic landscape of fintech and cryptocurrency in rising economies.

 Picture 1: Ben Zhou, Co-founder and CEO of Bybit, seated second from the right, shared insights on the future of fintech and cryptocurrency at the 4th Tbilisi Silk Road Forum